Open Window's Five Fundamentals of Fiscal Fitness

 DON’T BUY TOO SOON

-Don't feel pressure to buy based on rising prices or even great interest rates.
+Don't feel pressured to buy based on rising prices or even great interest rates.
 Those considerations should come after a careful examination of your situation and the potential costs and benefits of a change.

 DON’T BUY TOO MUCh